zachcannon/ImprovingUCourseLibrary/README.md

 Pre-Requisites:
  - Install `nodejs` on your local machine from `nodejs.org` or another installation medium.
  - Install `bower` globally by running `npm install -g bower`.
+ - Install `mongodb` on your local machine.
+Notes for the install can be found here: `https://github.com/mongodb/mongo/blob/master/docs/building.md`

 To Install ImprovingU Locally:
  - Clone the repository.